SystemsApproach/security/infra.rst

 etc.  That is only a starting point, however, because the actual routing protocols themselves represent an opportunity for attack.
-BGP, the Border Gateway Protocol, is vulnerable to a wide range of attacks, and is the only protocol that is expected to cross the boundaries of a single administrative domain, so we focus our attention here.
+BGP, the Border Gateway Protocol, is vulnerable to a wide range of attacks, and is the only routing protocol that is expected to cross the boundaries of a single administrative domain, so we focus our attention here.